Artisan Bread (VIDEO)

 Instructions

-• Add warm water and use a Danish dough whisk or the neck of a wooden spoon to combine.
+• In a large mixing bowl, combine flour, yeast, salt and sugar.
+See note below if using active dry yeast.
+Add warm water and use a Danish dough whisk or the neck of a wooden spoon to combine.
 As you mix, the dough will continue to hydrate and become wet and sticky.
 This may take 1-2 minutes and will be the hardest part of this recipe.
 Resist the urge to add extra water or flour.

 • After 30 minutes, perform a set of stretch and folds.
 To do this, wet your hands before proceeding as it will make it easier to handle the dough.
 Pull the dough up and over to the other side of the bowl.
 Work your way around the dough like you are looking at clock - you want to perform a fold at 12, 3, 6 and 9 o’clock.
+Form into a round shape.
 Scrape the sides of the bowl with a wet scraper or your hands.

 • Once the dough is proofed, place the Dutch oven inside the oven with the lid on.
 Pre-heat at 450°F for at least 30 minutes prior to baking.